selcukkubur/katfukui.com/_posts/2017-01-16-productivity.md

 * Fill out a pack of sticky notes
 * Use an app (Currently using [Notion](https://www.notion.so), but have also used [iA Writer](https://ia.net/writer) and [Dropbox Paper](https://www.dropbox.com/paper))

 For 2019, I'm trying out a table/spreadsheet in [Notion](https://www.notion.so) with tags like "social," "exercise," and "wfh" to better understand my work and personal behavior!
+I'm hoping to better hold myself accountable for self-care and vacation with this method.
 I'll be sure to post a year in review in 2020.

 The important thing is **completing your journal right when you finish work**.
 Whether you jot down the thing as soon as you finish the task, or all at the end of the day, just DO IT!
 You'll thank yourself later. 😺
 {{ end-block }}